 Incontinence means the person can’t hold in urine (pee) or faeces (poo).
 Incontinence can cause a lot of work for you as a carer.

 If the person you care for is incontinent, they should be checked by your doctor or a continence nurse adviser.
 This will help you and the person you care for to manage the problems.
 There are health care professionals who specialise in continence and you can search for one on the Continence Foundation of Australia website.

 As a carer, you may need to plan ahead to manage incontinence.
 For example, if you have to take the person you care for out of the home, you might need to:

 - carry enough incontinence products (such as incontinence pads), and spare clothes, hand sanitiser and wipes in case of an accident

-- find out beforehand where the closest public toilets are
+- find out beforehand where the closest public toilets are located.

 Getting help with incontinence